EUR/USD Tests Support Level | Action Forex

-On Wednesday, the EUR/USD currency pair failed to surpass the monthly R1 at 1.1246.
-During today’s morning, the pair was testing the support formed by the Fibo 38.20% and the 55-hour SMA at 1.1200.
+On Monday, the EUR/USD currency pair consolidated in the 1.1300 area.
+During today’s morning, the pair was testing the support formed by the weekly PP and the monthly R1 at 1.1250.

-If the given support holds, it is likely that a reversal north could occur.
-Meanwhile, note that the exchange rate could remain under pressure of the monthly R1 and trade sideways in the short run.

 - advertisement -